 And you’re wondering, “what on Earth is he talking about?
 I don’t have any cat in the bag!

 Well, you’ve just heard an animal idiom.

 You are probably wondering what an idiom is?

 Well, it’s an expression; it’s a creative way to share an idea or a feeling.
-So you shouldn’t take meaning literally.
+So, you shouldn’t take the meaning literally.

 Idioms aren’t always easy to learn and understand.
 That’s why I recommend that you learn them in context.
 I have prepared some examples and a story to help you understand better the idioms of today’s episode.

 The important question is: